-Your doctor will discuss this treatment with you if they think it is needed or suitable for you.
-For more information, contact our Support Line on 1800 200 700 or visit a Daffodil Centre.
+Your doctor will discuss this treatment with you if they think it is needed and suitable for you.
+For more information, contact our nurses by calling our Support Line on 1800 200 700 or visiting a Daffodil Centre.
+You can also ask for a free copy of our booklet, Understanding allogeneic stem cell transplants.

-For most people TKIs work very well to control their disease and so a transplant is not necessary.
+For most people a transplant is not necessary, as other treatments work very well to control their disease.